cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 It registers in the global Ember dispatcher one (or some) handlers for events whose target is the element in which it was invoked.

-In the first line of the previous example, the helper is registering in the event handler for `click` attached automatically by Ember to the root of your app a handler that will be invoked when the target of the event is that button.
+In the first line of the previous example, the helper is registering in the event handler for the `click` attached automatically by Ember to the root of your app, a handler that will be invoked when the target of the event is that button.
 It's also doing the same thing for the `keypress` event when the pressed key is <kbd>enter</kbd>.
 That handler will on turn call the `sayHi` action on the context of that template.